Latest updates

 PFAS detections at Wagga Wagga

-As part of the PFAS Ongoing Monitoring Program, in 2023 Defence detected low levels of per- and poly-fluoroalkyl substances (PFAS) at two groundwater monitoring wells approximately 650 metres from the East Wagga borefield operated by the Riverina Water County Council.
+In 2023 Defence detected low levels of per- and poly-fluoroalkyl substances (PFAS) at two groundwater monitoring wells approximately 650 metres from the East Wagga borefield operated by the Riverina Water.
 These monitoring wells do not form part of Riverina Water’s drinking water supply and the PFAS levels were below the Australian Drinking Water Guidelines.

-While these results suggest the PFAS plume from RAAF Base Wagga is moving faster than originally predicted, there is no current threat to Wagga Wagga’s water supply from PFAS contamination from RAAF Base Wagga.
+While these results suggest the PFAS plume from RAAF Base Wagga is more extensive than originally predicted, currently there is no threat to Wagga Wagga’s water supply from PFAS contamination from RAAF Base Wagga.

-Defence is working closely with Riverina Water County Council, the NSW Government, and Wagga Wagga City Council to help safeguard the Wagga Wagga water supply over the long-term by implementing management strategies including regular monitoring and testing.
+Defence is working closely with Riverina Water, New South Wales (NSW) Government, and Wagga Wagga City Council to help safeguard the Wagga Wagga water supply over the long-term by implementing management strategies including regular monitoring and testing.

 Investigations and findings